Kuper-Tech/sbmt-outbox/README.md

     ...
     retry_strategies:
       - exponential_backoff
-      - compacted_log
+      - latest_available
 ```

-The exponential backoff strategy should be used in conjunction with the compact log strategy, and it should come last to minimize the number of database queries.
+The exponential backoff strategy should be used in conjunction with the latest available strategy, and it should come last to minimize the number of database queries.

 ### Partition strategies